Sustainability, it’s the new buzz word.

 But as a wine company we have to take it seriously.
 Our livelihoods depend on it.
 We have to respect our planet – for the sake of our vines, the soils they grow in and how the climate affects them.

-That’s why last year Tom Laithwaite built a 100% solar-powered winery in the Barossa.
+That’s why last year Tom Laithwaite built a 95% off the grid with the aim of being 100% off-grid winery in the Barossa.
 We’re told it’s the first in Australia.
 It’s also the first place our winemaking team Down Under have been able to put down roots.